-For brevity we omit the very minor modifications required to index $LB_Keogh{DTW}(Q,W)$, however [37] contains the necessary modifications for both DTW and for LCSS which is discussed below
+Because of space limitations we refer the interested reader to [10] for the proof.
+In addition, space limitations also prohibit a discussion of the minor modifications required to index $LB\Keogh{DTW}(Q,W)$ , however [23] contains the necessary modifications for both DTW and for LCSS which is discussed below.

-To facilitate later efficiency comparisons to Euclidean distance and other methods, it will be useful to define the time complexity of DTW in terms of "num_steps" as returned by Table 1 and Table 5.
-The variable "num_steps" is the number of real-value subtractions that must be performed, and completely dominates the CPU time, since the square root function is only performed once (and can be removed, see [17]).
-If we construct a full n by n warping matrix, then DTW clearly requires at least n^2 steps.
-However as we noted above and illustrated in Figure 12, we can truncate the corners of the matrix to reduce this number to approximately nR, where R is the width of the Sakoe-Chiba Band.
+To facilitate later efficiency comparisons to Euclidean distance and other methods, it will be useful to define the time complexity of DTW in terms of "num steps" as returned by Table 1 and Table 5.
+The variable "num steps" is the number of real-value subtractions that must be performed, and completely dominates the CPU time, since the square root function is only performed once (and can be removed, see [12]).
+If we construct a full n by nwarping matrix, then DTW clearly requires at least $n^2$ steps.
+However as we noted above and illustrated in Figure 10, we can truncate the corners of the matrix to reduce this number to approximately nR, where R is the width of the Sakoe-Chiba Band.
 While nR is the number of steps for a single DTW, we expect the average number of steps to be less, because some full DTW calculations will not be needed if the lower bound test fails.
 Since the lower bound test requires n steps, the average number of steps when doing m comparisons should be:

-$$\frac{ma(nR)+m(n)}{m}$$
+$\frac{ma(nR)+m(n)}{m}$

 Where a is the fraction of the database that requires the full DTW calculated.
-Note that even this is pessimistic, since both DTW2 and LB_Keogh{DTW} are implemented as early abandoning (recall Table 5).
-We therefore simply count the "num_steps" required by each approach and divide it by m to get the average number of steps required for one comparison.
+Note that even this is pessimistic, since both $DTW^2$ and LB\KeoghDTW are implemented as early abandoning (recall Table 5).
+We therefore simply count the "num\steps" required by each approach and divide it by m to get the average number of steps required for one comparison.

 In addition to DTW, several researchers have suggested using Longest Common SubSequence (LCSS) as a distance measure for shapes.
 The LCSS is very similar to DTW except that while DTW insists that every point in C maps onto one (or more) point(s) in Q, LCSS allows some points to go unmatched.
 The intuition behind this idea in a time series domain is that subsequences may contain additions or deletions, for example an extra (or forgotten) dance move in a motion capture performance, or a missed beat in ECG data.
 Rather than forcing DTW to produce an unnatural alignment between two such sequences, we can use LCSS, which simply ignores parts of the time series that are too difficult to match.
-In the image space the missing section of the time series may correspond to a partial occlusion of an object, or to a physically missing part of the object, as shown in Figure 14.
+In the image space the missing section of the time series may correspond to a partial occlusion of an object, or to a physically missing part of the object, as shown in Figure 12.

-Figure 14: A) The famous Skhul V is generally reproduced with the missing bones extrapolated in epoxy, however the original Skhul V (B) is missing the nose region, which means it will match to a modern human (C) poorly, even after DTW alignment (inset).
+Figure 12: A) The famous Skhul V is generally reproduced with the missing bones extrapolated in epoxy, however the original Skhul V (B) is missing the nose region, which means it will match to a modern human (C) poorly, even after DTW alignment (inset).
 In contrast, LCSS alignment will not attempt to match features that are outside a "matching envelope" (heavy gray line) created from the other sequence.